parimalp/FPGA-Design-Flow-using-Vivado/lab5.md

 2. Expand the **Flow Navigator > I/O PLANNING > Open I/O Design > Report DRC**.

 3. Click **OK**.
-Notice the design rules checker is run warnings is reported.
+Notice the design rules checker has run and warnings are reported.
 Ignore the warnings.

 4. Expand the **Flow Navigator > I/O PLANNING > Open I/O Design > Report Noise** and click **OK**.
 Notice the noise analysis is done on the output pins only (led_pins) and the results are displayed.